Benchmarking allows you to check how your finances compare with other similar schools or multi-academy trusts.

 Benchmarking helps you to connect with other schools or trusts to discuss challenges and successes.
 This can help you consider whether:

 - your resource allocations are working for you

 - you can improve outcomes by doing things differently

 Limitations of benchmarking

-To share more data, you can join a benchmarking group through your school, local authority or school business managers’ network.
+To share more data, you can join a benchmarking group through your school, academy trust, local authority or school business managers’ network.